aleksandarkoruga/opengltest/README.md

 OpenGL render engine for supercollider.
 Check either c++ code or sc files for details, if you're looking for a compiled version, check https://github.com/aleksandarkoruga/public-extensions/tree/main/OpenGLTest

-Known issues: After failing to compile a shader, the sc server will crash.

 ### Requirements

 - CMake >= 3.5